Montana/AutoPapoose/README.md

 # AutoPapoose
-Shell script to run Papoose
+Simple shell script to run Papoose
 # Usage
 Fetch the git package, then run